codurance/site/_posts/2015-06-19-cloud-application-design-considerations.md

 - How we will deal with operating system and vendor security patches and updates?

 ## Manageability
 This topic of conversation covers our ability to understand the health and performance of the live system and manage site operations.
-Some useful, cloud specific, considerations include:
+Some useful cloud specific considerations include:

 ### Monitoring
 - How are we planning to monitor the application?